BellerophonMobile/logberry/docs/concepts.md

 	computerlog.Event("request", "Received request", req)
 ```

-Built on top of this basic function a variety of common event
+Built on top of this basic function are a variety of common event
-reporting functions.
-Details on these and a full up-to-date list may
-be found in the [API godocs](https://godoc.org/github.com/BellerophonMobile/logberry).
+functions:

  * Configuration: Report on program or module initialization.
    * `BuildMetadata`